[This article about The Chosen Season 1 was originally written in 2019. Updated in mid-2021.]

 Shahar Isaac (Simon Peter) was also transfixed by the script as soon as he read it.
 “I was flown from New York to Los Angeles to meet our director, Dallas Jenkins.
 By then I had already sent a tape and felt a strong connection to the character.
 I had read the episodes before the meeting and was completely hooked.”

-One thing that surprised Isaac is the natural flow of the dialogue.
+One thing about The Chosen Season 1 that surprised Isaac is the natural flow of the dialogue.
 “When I read the script for the first time, I was surprised by how contemporary the language is.
 The characters speak like normal people today,” he said.
 “Before I digested this fact, I was already lost in their stories, so it’s really surprising how it really works so seamlessly and effortlessly

 “I think people should expect to see into the lives of these people in a way they’ve never seen before,” he added.
 “They’re not about to see simple re-enactments of familiar stories.
 They’ll get to live in the skin of these characters.
 See where they live.
 See who they love.
 Meet the things that made these people who they are.
 People.
 Human beings.
 Not religious entities.
 But a fisherman.
 A tax collector.
 A religious leader.
 A woman seeing her husband abandoning his value system.
 A woman dealing with losing a father at a young age.
 I think the stories of these people are written in such a masterful way that anyone can get lost and relate in this nuanced world.
 And the challenges that these people faced can feel close to everyone’s heart.”